openebs-archive/openebs-docs/docs/prerequisites.md

 <br>

-OpenEBS provides block volume support through iSCSI protocol.
-Hence, iSCSI client presence on all Kubernetes nodes is a prerequisite.
-Choose the platform below to find the steps to verify if iSCSI client is installed and running or to find the steps to install iSCSI client
+OpenEBS provides block volume support through the iSCSI protocol.
+Therefore, the iSCSI client (initiator) presence on all Kubernetes nodes is required.
+Choose the platform below to find the steps to verify if the iSCSI client is installed and running or to find the steps to install the iSCSI client.
 <br>

 <font size="5">Choose the platform for iSCSI client settings</font>

 <div class="divrow">
     <div class="divcol">